taurusilver7/foodizone/README.md

 - The Meal directory has a MealSummary with hard-coded text, AvailableMeals with an array of meal-list.
 The Meal component is the combination of the above two.
 The data mapped in the Meal component is separated into another wrapper component to provide html structure & css content— `Card`

 - For induvidual meal items, a customized mealItem compoenent is created with mealForm for markup form.
-- Another reuable component `Input` for form input field.
+- Another component `Input` for form input field.
+The Input component is a reusable one in UI directory

+- A Cart component to display items in the cart and implement cart functions.
+The cart is a modal displayed on the main page.
+The modal is mounted above the `root` div in the index.html file and the ReactDOM creates a protal for Backdrom and ModalOverlay components.
+- The newly creataed portals needs the location to portal (the overlay div above root in index.html) as an argument with what to portal.

 ### Deployment